OleSkaar/Plunder/Index/Combat.md

 Until the next Melee phase, any attack roll made against you has disadvantage if you can see the attacker.

 ### Feint
-Trick opponent into misdirecting their weapon, allowing the next attack against them to ignore their Defense.
-To determine success, roll against Cunning.
+Trick opponent into misdirecting their weapon.
+Roll Cunning.
+On successs, the next attack against them ignores their Defense.

 ### Grapple
 Grab your opponent.
-Roll against your Strength target modified by the target’s Defense.
+Roll Strength + the target’s Defense.
 Failure means you get hit, damage equals 10 minus your result.
 If you succeed, you and your opponent gain the Grappling condition.
 You may move with your opponent.
 In subsequent Melee phases, your opponent may roll Strength to break free.

 ### Push
 When you successfully attack an opponent in melee, you can push them backwards up to 10 feet, following them as they get pushed.

 ### Rally
 Inspire your party by taking the lead.
-While moving towards the enemy, roll Courage modified by highest number of HD among the enemies.
+While moving towards the enemy, roll Courage + the highest number of HD among the enemies.
 Restore a number of Hit Points among members of your party equal to the margin of success, divided as you choose.

 ### Shove
 Shove your opponent.
 Roll Strength modified by your opponent’s Defense.
 Failure means you get hit, damage equals 10 minus your result.
 If you succeed, you can shove your opponent Prone, or away from you a number of feet equal to the margin of success.